nightseas/arm_applications/doc/getting_started_with_clearfog_base.md

 sudo dd if=./your-image-file of=/dev/mmcblk0 bs=4M
 ```

 Mount the rootfs partition on eMMC and edit armbianEnv.txt to fix that eMMC detection bug.
-Change the line 'emmc_fix=off' to 'emmc_fix=on', or add a new line if emmc_fix not exist:
+Change the line 'emmc_fix=off' to 'emmc_fix=on', or add a new line if emmc_fix does not exist:

 ```sh
 sudo mount /dev/mmcblk0p1 /mnt